-When I visited LA a couple months back, Erica took me to the PCC flea in Pasadena…Los Angeles you are the Mecca for killer, inexpensive abstracts and portraits.
+When I visited LA a couple of months back, Erica took me to the PCC flea in Pasadena…Los Angeles, you are the Mecca for killer, inexpensive abstracts and portraits.
 Oh how I wish I lived closer.

 If there’s one piece you’re drawn to, there’s usually more.
 More often than not, buyers of art are drawn to the same style.
 Ask the vendor if they have additional works similar to what you’ve already found.

-Also look outside the booth.
+Poke around outside the booth.
 Art is pretty much impossible to hang from a tent, so it might be hung outside the dealer’s booth.
-I walked passed both of these pieces below and found them when I was leaving the booth.
+I walked past both of these pieces below and found them when I was leaving the booth.
 Keep your eyes peeled cuz you never know where you’ll find affordable original art.

-Neither of these pieces have been hung, but you better believe I bought them immediately.
+Neither piece has been hung, but you better believe I bought them immediately.

 If you like the artist, get slightly stalkerish.
 Look to see who they follow and read the comments.
 Artists tend to follow and support other artists.